 Connecting Existing Studies

-When you start the Safety to Clinical Operations Vault Connection, you will likely have studies populated in both Vaults.
+When you start the Safety-Clinical Operations Vault Connection, you will likely have studies populated in both Vaults.
 Vault does not automatically match an existing Clinical Operations Study to an existing Safety Vault Study.
-You can, however, link the two Study records manually.
-If you fail to do so, running the Safety to Clinical Operations Connection may result in errors or duplicate Study records.
+You can, however, link the two (2) Study records manually.
+If you fail to do so, running the Safety-Clinical Operations Connection may result in errors or duplicate Study records.

 1. From your Clinical Operations Vault, export the Global ID and Study Number of the first Study you wish to link.